mizu.js

 <div *else="false"></div>

-Must be defined on an element immediately preceded by another element with either a *if or *else directive.
+Must be placed immediately after an element with an *if or *else directive.

 *show="expression"